please log in to the list of all the essential oil very carry

 Neroli essential oil is extracted from the fragrant blossoms of the bitter orange tree (Citrus aurantium subsp. amara) and has a beautiful aroma.

 Although neroli essential oil is produced in many countries such as Algeria, Egypt, France, Haiti, Italy, Morocco and Spain, the oils produced in France and Tunisia have always been considered to be the very finest and still command the highest price.

 It is not known precisely when or where neroli essential oil was first extracted by steam distillation, but legend has it that during the 17th century in Italy, Anne-Marie de la Trémoille (Orsini), who was duchess of Bracciano and princess of Nerola, first introduced neroli oil as a fashionable fragrance to high society.
 She used it whilst bathing and also to perfume her stationary, scarves and most famously, her gloves

 HABITAT AND DISTRIBUTION

-The term Jasmine is probably derived from Persian word Yasmine meaning “fragrance,” which is adopted in Arabic as Yasym given to jasmine flowers.
+The term Jasmine is probably derived from the Persian word Yasmine meaning “fragrance,” which is adopted in Arabic as Yasym given to jasmine flowers.
 Jasminum grandiflorum is a native of Kashmir, Afghanistan, and Iran, while J. Sambac is a native of South and Central India.
 Jasmines are widely found in warm parts of Europe, Asia, Africa, and Pacific regions but are almost absent in America.
-Annual production of jasmine concrete is more than 15 tons, with the largest producer being Egypt, followed by Morocco, India, Italy, France, and China.
+The annual production of jasmine concrete is more than 15 tons, with the largest producer being Egypt, followed by Morocco, India, Italy, France, and China.

 HABITAT AND DISTRIBUTION